DECEMBER 26, 2024 • INTERSTATE 10, CALIFORNIA

 • Multiple witnesses at the scene stated they did not observe any collisions before Moreland's car crossed the median.

-Moreland lied to investigators to avoid responsibility for killing a woman and injuring her children.
+Moreland lied to investigators to avoid responsibility for killing a woman and injuring her family.

 <60